Modernizing air cargo communication

 Cargo Messaging Working Group

-The IATA Cargo Messaging Working Group (Cargo-XML Task Force (CXMLTF)) develops the Cargo-XML messages and standards by reusing the components from the United Nations Center for Trade Facilitation and Electronic Business core component library.
+The IATA Cargo Messaging Working Group (fomerly known as the Cargo-XML Task Force) develops the Cargo-XML messages and standards by reusing the components from the United Nations Center for Trade Facilitation and Electronic Business core component library.
 The Cargo-XML Manual and Toolkit publishes the Cargo-XML messages, in accordance with the Cargo Services Conference (CSC) Resolution 670 and Recommended Practice 1675.